 Our mission is to provide research, education, and advocacy tools to enhance climate resilience within local businesses and communities and to promote carbon pricing and bold leadership on climate change.

-Climate XChange was founded in 2013 by a group of concerned citizens, frustrated by the lack of progress in the fight against climate change, and seeking effective and viable policy solutions to reducing carbon emissions.
+Climate XChange was founded in 2013 by a group of concerned citizens frustrated by the lack of progress in the fight against climate change and seeking effective and viable policy solutions to reduce carbon emissions.

-Inspired by the great success of British Columbia’s carbon pricing law, and by the support for carbon pricing among economists and popularity across the political isle, we decided to focus on market-based solutions to the climate crisis.
-Our starting point –– researching the impact of carbon pricing on the Massachusetts economy and writing legislation to implement it in the state.
+Inspired by the great success of British Columbia’s carbon pricing law, and by the support for carbon pricing among economists across the political aisle, we decided to focus on market-based solutions to the climate crisis.
+Our starting point: researching the impact of carbon pricing on the Massachusetts economy and writing legislation to implement it in the state.

 We have also earned accreditation to attend the United Nations Conference of Parties for the UNFCCC, which we attend each year, bringing with us a message of commitment to international climate goals.

 In pursuing our mission to help businesses take targeted action on climate change, we launched our Businesses Acting on Rising Seas in 2016.
 In the first year we reached over 500 businesses that were at risk of flooding due to climate change, the campaign led to the White House recognizing our Executive Director Michael Green, by presenting him the Champions of Change for Climate Equity Award.
 In our 2018 campaign, we have expanded our reach to 11 communities, and created written resilience guides in four languages.

 At a time when our federal government remains stagnant on climate action, states have the opportunity to make bold policy decisions that will bolster the well-being of communities and the economy.
 By providing policymakers and advocates the cutting-edge research and knowledge they need, we can work together to ignite a clean energy revolution and establish a stronger energy foundation for our economy.